iloeng/Learning-Notes/source/CodeReading/Flask/Flask-0.4/src/docs/quickstart.rst

 as well as the :func:`~flask.get_flashed_messages` function.

 Templates are especially useful if inheritance is used.
-If you want to know how that works, head over to the :ref:`template-inheritance` pattern documentation.
+If you want to know how that works, head over to the :ref:`template-inheritance-0.4` pattern documentation.
 Basically template inheritance makes it possible to keep certain elements on each page (like header, navigation and footer).